giorgiopogliani/twig-components/README.md

 {% endx %}
 ```

 You can also pass any params like you would using an `include`.
-The benefit is that you will avilable a powerfull variable named `attributes` to merge attributes or change you component behaviour.
+The benefit is that you will have the powerful `attributes` variable to merge attributes or to change you component behaviour.
 ```twig
 {# /index.twig #}
 {% x:button with {'class' : 'text-white'} %}